-Signing up for Xbox Live is free and you will be able to access some services.
-However all the most important experiences are activated by a Gold subscription.
-In Australia a Gold subscription will cost you $79.95 per year.
-You can purchase Xbox Live in smaller allotments than one-year, although the price does increase.
+In Australia, a Gold subscription will cost you $79.95 per year.
+You can purchase Xbox Live in smaller allotments than one-year, although it'll end up costing you more in the long run.
 In Australia you can pick up one month of Xbox LIve Gold for $10.95 or three months of Xbox Live Gold for $29.95.
 You can also trial Xbox Live Gold for one month for free.

-Please note, there are frequently deals on the internet that can get you Xbox Live Gold at a far cheaper price than the standard Microsoft price.
+Please note, there are frequently deals on the internet that can get you Xbox Live Gold far cheaper than the standard Xbox Live price.

 |Service||Xbox One||Xbox 360|

 |Multiplayer||Gold Membership Required||Gold Membership Required|

 |Deals With Gold (Discounted Games)||Gold Membership Required||Gold Membership Required|

 |Party and Party Chat||Gold Membership Required||Gold Membership Required|

 |Home Gold (Gold benefits to all profiles in the same home)||Gold Membership Required||Not Available|